play-co/shooter/views/readme.md

 ### WorldView Class

+The `WorldView` class contains all game related views and utility functions for these views.

 #### Methods

 __reset()__

+Reset all particles systems.

 __obtainView(opts)__

+Obtain a view from a view pool.
+The `opts` object should contain a `type` field indicating from which view pool the view should be obtained.

+This function is used by the `Game` class to connect a model to a view.
+The call is made from `Game.onItemSpawned`.

+The `opts` parameter contain the model properties, a `releaseView` callback is attached to this object which is called when to model is released from the model pool.

+Parameters
+ + `opts {object}` ---Properties from the model.

 __addViewPool(type, viewPoolOpts)__

+Add a view pool.
+The type should match a type id of a model pool.

+Parameters
+ + `type {number|string}` ---The id of the pool, should match the id of a model pool.
+ + `viewPoolOpts {object}` ---The constructor options of a view pool, see: [ViewPool](http://doc.gameclosure.com/api/ui-viewpool.html).

 __getViewPools()__

+Get a list of all view pools.

+Returns
+ {array} ---A list of view pools.

 __addParticleSystem(type, particleSystemOpts)__

+Add a particle system.
+This allows you to add particle systems to different layers in the game.

+Parameters
+ + `type {number|string}` ---The id for the particle system.
+ + `particleSystemOpts {object}` ---Constructor options for a new particle system, see: [ParticleSystem](https://github.com/gameclosure/shooter/tree/master/particle).

 __getParticleSystem(particleSystem)__

 __createParticles(particleSystem, particleType, pos, velocity, count)__
 __update(dt)__
 __createLayer(tag, superview, blockEvents)__